-Window manufacturers can offer even more variation on the different window types so it's a good idea to browse through the brochures and determine exactly what you are getting for your money.
+Window manufacturers can offer even more variation on the different window types so it's a good idea to browse through the brochures and determine precisely what you are getting for your money.

 The windows' primary function is to let in light, and most will also provide varying degrees of ventilation.
 Beyond that, there can be wide differences.
 Some windows are great for views, others are easier to open, and others excel with ventilation and airflow.
 Windows also add aesthetic appeal and need to fit in with a property's architectural design or decorative style.

-Narrowing down the many options for windows starts with identifying one of the basic window types.
+Narrowing down the many window options starts with identifying one of the basic window types.

 We offer advice and information on the various types of window replacement and why they are popular with homeowners.